gingerchew/ginger.wtf-2024/src/posts/what-i-learned-making-top-level-dev.md

 id: 'what-i-learned-topleveldev'
 ---

 My name is ginger, and I have problem.
-Anytime says "Do you think there is a website {x}.com?"
+Anytime someone says "Do you think there is a website {x}.com?"
 I have to look it up.
 What's worse is the number I end up registering.
 Instead of dealing with that issue, I've decided to enable all my fellow domain addicts.

 ## So what is it?